-My aim is to return Mrs M to the position she would now be in but for what I consider to be Westerby's failure to verify that Abana had the correct permissions to be providing advice on pensions in the UK and before accepting Mrs M's SIPP application from it.
+My aim is to return Mr C to the position he would now be in but for what I consider to be Westerby's failure to verify that Abana had the correct permissions to be providing advice on pensions in the UK and before accepting Mr C's SIPP application from it.

-As I've already mentioned above - if Mrs M had sought advice from a different adviser, who was qualified to give pension switching advice, I think it's more likely than not that the advice would have been to retain her existing pension plan.
-I think it's unlikely that another adviser, acting properly, would have advised Mrs M to transfer away from her existing pension plans.
-Alternatively, Mrs M might have simply decided not to seek pensions advice elsewhere from a different adviser and still then retained her existing pension plan.
+As I've already mentioned above - if Mr C had sought advice from a different advisor, who was qualified to give pension switching advice, I think it's more likely than not that the advice would have been to retain his existing pension plan.
+I think it's unlikely that another advisor, acting properly, would have advised Mr C to transfer away from his existing pension plan.
+Alternatively, Mr C might have simply decided not to seek pensions advice elsewhere from a different advisor and still then retained his existing pension plans.

-In light of the above, Westerby should calculate fair compensation by comparing the current position to the position Mrs M would be in if she hadn't transferred from her existing pension plan.
+In light of the above, Westerby should calculate fair compensation by comparing the current position to the position Mr C would be in if he hadn't transferred from his existing pension plan.
+In summary, Westerby should: